papiodesu/leptos_book/src/view/04b_iteration.md

 }
 ```

-> Note the "let(child)」 syntax here.
-In the previous chapter we introduced 「<For/>"
+> Note the "let(child)" syntax here.
+In the previous chapter we introduced "<For/>"
 > with a "children" prop.
 We can actually create this value directly in the children
-> of the "<For/>」 component, without breaking out of the 「view」 macro: the 「let:child"
+> of the "<For/>" component, without breaking out of the "view" macro: the "let:child"
 > combined with "<p>{child.value}</p>" above is the equivalent of
 >
 > ```rust